gnugat/redaktilo/README.md

 I'll describe the
 [SensioGeneratorBundle](https://github.com/sensiolabs/SensioGeneratorBundle)
 use case in this README.
-Its [`KernelManipulator`](https://github.com/sensiolabs/SensioGeneratorBundle/blob/8b7a33aa3d22388443b6de0b0cf184122e9f60d2/Manipulator/KernelManipulator.php) edits the AppKernel to insert a line.
+This bundle has a [`KernelManipulator`](https://github.com/sensiolabs/SensioGeneratorBundle/blob/8b7a33aa3d22388443b6de0b0cf184122e9f60d2/Manipulator/KernelManipulator.php) class which edits an `AppKernel` file to insert a line.

 Here's what the code would look like if it was using Redaktilo: